Right now, I put touching yourself into three categories.

 Move to your yoni.

 As you feel ready, move your hands down to your vulva.
 Begin with slow, long strokes down the outer labia lips.
 Re-oil your fingers if you like.
-Move from the top of the outer lips, down past the vaginal opening, along the perineum and over the buttocks.
-Use these long, grounding strokes, with a comfortable amount of firm pressure, anytime you might feel anxiety, distraction, or too in-your-head.
+Move from the top of the outer lips, down past the vaginal opening, along the perineum and over your bum.
+Use long, grounding strokes, with a comfortable amount of firm pressure anytime you feel anxiety, distraction, or too in-your-head.

 Go slower than you think you should go.